 b.
 Six elective courses; 1 may be an Independent Study, 1 may be outside the department, and 1 may be the Writing Seminar.

 c.
-First-year proseminar (attendance required but there is no course registration)
+First-year and second-year proseminar (attendance required but there is no course registration)

 d.
 One qualifying paper (QP) (see section VI on Qualifying Papers for details)